Light-weight-MPC/MPC-core/README.md

 brew install emscripten
 ```

 Before building and running the compiler, the enscripten compiler needs to be sourced to terminal.
 Afterwards, emcc.sh can be run.
-The output, *webassembly.mjs* is stored in the Front-End's src-folder. emcc.sh takes an argument [-d dest] with is the filepath to the webassembly file
+The output, *mpc_simulator.mjs* is stored in the Front-End's src-folder. emcc.sh takes an argument [-d dest] with is the filepath to the webassembly file
 ```console
 source ./emsdk_env.sh
 sh emcc.sh -d ../frontend/src
 ```

 ### Visualization
 MPC-core has an secondary code base providing plot functionality.
 This software is developed in Python, and can be installed using [conda](https://docs.conda.io/en/latest/#).
-The visualization tool is found in the folder named */vis*
+The visualization tool is found in the folder named *vis*

 ```console
 conda install -n env -c anaconda jupyter